David Bushnell (inventor): The Turtle submarine

 Bushnell is credited with creating the first submarine ever used in combat, while studying at Yale in 1775.
 He called it Turtle because of its look in the water.
 His idea of using water as ballast for submerging and raising his submarine is still in use, as is the screw propeller, which was used in Turtle.

 While at Yale, Bushnell proved that gunpowder could be exploded under water.
 He used this knowledge not only in construction of the underwater mine but later in creating floating torpedoes that exploded on contact.
 Working with the wealthy New Haven inventor, clock-maker, and brass foundry-man Isaac Doolittle, he also co-developed the first mechanically triggered time bomb as well as one of the first ship's propeller.
 He combined these ideas by building Turtle which was designed to attack ships by attaching a time bomb to their hulls, while using a hand powered drill and ship auger bit to penetrate the hulls.

 On September 7, 1776, Turtle, manned by Sergeant Ezra Lee of the Continental Army, was used to attack the British 64-gun ship of the line which was moored in New York Harbor.
 However, Turtles attack failed.

 Turtle was lost while being transported aboard a sloop; the sloop was discovered and sunk by British frigates leaving Bloomingdale.

 Attack on HMS Cerberus

-Realizing that Turtle was impractical as a weapon, Bushnell turned explosive devices that he called torpedoes first used as a name for electric rays (in the order Torpediniformes), which in turn comes from the Latin word torpēdō ("lethargy" or "sluggishness").
-In 1777 Bushnell attempted to use a floating mine to blow up in Niantic Bay; the mine struck a small boat near Cerberus and detonated killing four sailors and destroying the vessel, but not the intended target.
+Realizing that Turtle was impractical as a weapon, Bushnell turned to explosive devices that he called torpedoes first used as a name for electric rays (in the order Torpediniformes), which in turn comes from the Latin word torpēdō ("lethargy" or "sluggishness").
+On August 13, 1777, Bushnell attempted to use a floating mine to blow up in Niantic Bay; the mine struck a small boat near Cerberus and detonated killing four sailors and destroying the vessel, but not the intended target.
 In 1778 he launched what became lauded as the Battle of the Kegs, in which a series of mines was floated down the Delaware River to attack British ships anchored there, killing two curious young boys and alerting the British.
 The attack was ineffectual.